 March Bessac Joint Venture (MBJV) was awarded the contract to undertake the works.
 MBJV is a partnership between NZ-based company March Construction and specialist French-based tunnelling company Bessac.

-A micro-tunnel boring machine named Jeffie will simultaneously tunnel and lay a replacement 420-metre section of stormwater pipe.
-She has been launched from a 16m-deep shaft at Water Street and is expected to arrive at her Nikau Street reception shaft in April.
+A micro-tunnel boring machine named Jeffie simultaneously tunnelled and laid a replacement 420-metre section of stormwater pipe.
+She was launched from a 16m-deep shaft at Water Street and arrived at her Nikau Street reception shaft in April.

 Water Street launch shaft: 16m deep secant pile construction, 8.5m internal diameter